 Are you grinding your teeth?
-Your options for teeth grinding treatment are limited to 3 possibilites.
+Your options for teeth grinding treatment are limited to 3 possibilities.
 Which one is best for you depends on your symptoms, the pain or discomfort you are experiencing, and your personal willingness to persevere with low-level discomfort.

 Let's take a look at the different symptoms and signs you might have noticed.
 (Or your dentist might have noticed).

-First, you may have noticed absolutely nothing at all.
+First Level, you may have noticed absolutely nothing at all.
 No pain, no discomfort, NADA.

 BUT every time you go for a check-up, your dentist murmurs that you are grinding your teeth.
 They don't say much, whether it's good or bad, or whether you need to get any teeth grinding treatment.
 They just kind of mumble "gee, you grind your teeth a lot!"

 What are you supposed to think about that?

 If you hear your dentist mumbling about you grinding your teeth, you should ask him (or her) if you can get a teeth grinding guard.
 This will be a thin acrylic splint that fits over either your upper teeth or lower teeth, for you to wear at night.

 WHY AT NIGHT?
 Because you grind your teeth the most when you are asleep.
 Most patients I tell about this become defensive, and argue with me.
 They say that they definitely do not grind their teeth at night, because they fall asleep with their mouths open and wake up with their mouths open.

 BUT what happens between those times, when they are deeply asleep?
 I can tell you, because I see what happens to the teeth.
 They are grinding their teeth while they are deeply asleep.